LemmySmackett/LemmySmackettCom/content/stories/mature/the_mutant_cure.md

 "𝑀𝑚𝑚 Mr. Himen, please𝑒𝑒𝑒."

 "It's alright, Skunt.
-As you said at the start of the show, one of us is a mutie, as our friend here so brashly put it.
+As you said at the start of the show, one of us is a mutant.
+Or a mutie, as our friend here so brashly put it.
 And I am that mutie."

 "Mr. Gelder, why come out now?
 Are you concerned that Trask's vaccine could 𝑈𝑔ℎ end the mutant species?"